top of page

 As TCTSY was based on practical and clinical experiences working with trauma survivors this framework intends to be a refined and distinct approach for those with PTSD.
 By exploring moderators specifically for TCTSY (rather than yoga in general that is taught to trauma survivors) on PTSD, we further narrow and define characteristics of those for whom trauma-sensitive yoga would be most effective.
 As TCTSY appears feasible in quantitative and qualitative studies with growing evidence of effectiveness we hope to further understand the nuances of its effect.

-What is the goal of this study?
+What was the goal of this study?

-What is the treatment?
+What was the treatment?

-What are we measuring and how?
+What did we measure and how?

-Who are our participants?
+Who were our participants?